shakeel786/Get-Similarity/README.md

 ------- Files contained in this folder -------------

-1. get_similarity.py
+a. get_similarity.py
 	Complet implementation code contains in this file

-2. stopwords.txt
+b. stopwords.txt
 	contains stopword gathered from external resources

-3. Keywords.txt
+c.
+Keywords.txt
 	contains all keywords of skills, used for extraction for skills from resumes

-4. requirments.txt
+d. requirments.txt
 	contains requirements used to execute the above application

-5. some of resume files
+e. some of resume files
 	Provided by venturesity